PaulKinlan/paul.kinlan.me/content/2016-01-11-every-browser-should-support-intent.markdown

 I think the biggest piece I missed out is that a solution should require minimal change and impact on the existing ecosystem, every URL scheme should still work.

-#### Standardizing around `https:`
+#### Standardizing around `https:`?

-I have recently discovered a [little way around the custom scheme fallback problem](https://paul.kinlan.me/launch-app-from-web-with-fallback/) by taking advantage of plain old "https" URL's.
-There are a lot of benefits
+I have recently discovered a [little way around the custom scheme fallback problem](https://paul.kinlan.me/launch-app-from-web-with-fallback/) by taking advantage of plain old "https" URL's and they work pretty well.

-But this also has problems too.
+Plain old web URL's are fine for web->web interactions too.
+If we open a new window we can `postMessage` to it, if we don't open a new browser window we can also POST and PUT to it them etc using standard REST semantics.

-* Both Android and Apple have models for a site owner to claim that their app is able to own an entire URL space.
-That means Twitter could say that it is the owner of twitter.com and then present a new style User-Agent if the user already has it on their system.
+But they also have problems.
+Both Android and Apple have models for a site owner to claim that their app is able to own an entire URL space.
+This means Twitter could say that they are the owner of twitter.com and then present a new style User-Agent if the user already has it on their system.
-* This is fine for web->web interactions, if we open a new window we can `postMessage` to it, if we don't open a new URL we can POST and PUT to it.
-The custom scheme protocol is much more prevalent for native apps and we can
-* Offline is still problematic although Service Worker goes some way to alleviating the issue
-* There is a round trip required to do service resolution (it is a hack after all)

-I have a lot of thoughts about this, but I think it is fair.
-An origin and the address space it encompasses is sacrosanct and in particular is verifiable.
+There are also issues with offline interactions which I think Service Worker can help alleviate, but there is always an HTTP request and round trip that needs to be made to do the service resolution.

+One of the biggest issues with domain name interception is that an origin on the web expects to be the owner of domain expects to control the address space it encompasses and anything that intercepts that is a bad actor.
+If the user visits the domain they expect to see the site or use the official app.
+The domain and paths in the origin are sacrosanct in that respect.

+Anecdotally, apart from `mailto`, `feed` and `tel`, the custom scheme protocol is frequently used by site owners to open up their own native application.
+These custom schemes inside native apps don't support REST based interfaces nor can they, and they certainly do not support JSON message passing, therefore out of the pure URI string in the custom scheme there is no easy way for site and apps to talk to each other on the device.

 #### What else is out there?